AjeshAjayan/csv-management/README.md

 * Compressing and decompressing the CSV files for faster uploading.
 * Implement job queue to handle CSV files processing.
 * Make use of job queues to implement retrying the processing of CSV files, on failure.
-* Use SSE to notify the client system that uploaded file is processed successfully.
+* Use SSE to notify the client system that uploaded file is processed.
 Polling is used at the moment.